 All Wrapped Up…

-I love the ever so slight resistance of the vine leaf “cover” to the bite, followed by a juicy, creamy and mouthwatering filling of rice, paired with black currants, pine nuts and fresh olive oil.
 Make sure to be generous, with top quality olive oil, as it binds everything together while cooking and enhances the nutty, earthy flavour of the dish.
-The olive oil also preserves, your dolmadakia keep in the refrigerator for a week The result is a dish you can enjoy both warm and cold.
+The olive oil also preserves the dolmadakia and they keep in the refrigerator for a week.

 Dolmadakia – Vine Leaves Stuffed with Rice